g27182818/CanDLE/README.md

 # CanDLE

 This is the code for the Cancer Detection Logistic Engine (CanDLE) method.
-This is a research effort by the Biomedical Computer Vision gruop (BCV) of Universidad de los Andes authored by Gabriel Mejía and Danniel Moreno.
+This is a research effort by the Biomedical Computer Vision gruop (BCV) of Universidad de los Andes authored by Gabriel Mejía.

 ## Automatically download TCGA data